Apply to be a visiting student

 Michaelmas Term 2019-20

-Sunday 8 September 2019: New students to arrive for the Princeton History Seminar or the September Humanities Seminar.
+Sunday 8 September 2019: New students to arrive for the History Seminar or the Humanities Seminar.

 Sunday 6 October 2019: New students to arrive for the full academic year.

-Sunday 8 December 2019: End of term for the Academic Year students and the September Humanities Seminar students.
+Sunday 8 December 2019: End of term for the Academic Year students and the September Seminar and Michaelmas term only students.

 Hilary Term 2020